 Each STI-PA will be responsible for providing a server with the required information on their Trusted STI-CAs.
-When an STI-GA agrees to merge Trusted CA lists with another country, it will instruct the STI-PA to provide credentials to allow the STI-PA in the other country to read information in the server.
+When an STI-PA agrees to exchange Trusted CA lists with another country, it will instruct the STI-PA to provide credentials to allow the STI-PA in the other country to read information in the server.
 This will allow the other STI-PA to obtain the required information on Trusted CAs.
+The server will also include the URL for the Certificate Revocation list.
 This document does not specify what the STI-PA will do with the information on Trusted CAs.

 Figure 8: Trusted STI-CA Servers

+Editor’s Note: Correct Server (B) to Server (A).

-Each STI-PA is responsible for providing a server listing their Trusted CAs, as shown in the above diagram.
+Each STI-PA is already responsible for providing a server listing their Trusted CAs, as shown in the above diagram.

 Server